 ScienceDaily (July 1, 2009) - Between the 1932 and 2008 Olympic Games, world record times of the men's 100m sprint improved by 0.6 seconds due to improved training techniques and technological advances.
 Imagine if this improvement could be achieved by a simple change in diet.
-Scientists at the Research Institute of Wildlife Ecology in Austria have managed to achieve an equivalent feat in mice fed on a diet high in polyumaturated fatty acids.
+Scientists at the Research Institute of Wildlife Ecology in Austria have managed to achieve an equivalent feat in mice fed on a diet high in polyunsaturated fatty acids.

-Polyament-rated failty acids are important dietary components which mammals cannot synthesism de novo.
-The mesaurch, to be presented an the 28th of June 2009 at the Society for Experimental Biology Arenal Meeting, has shown that mice led for two weeks on a det high in number of which contains of polyamentarated failty acids, can on average 5 throws fauther than mice fod a diet rich in insert oil, which is high in n.3 fatty acids.
+Polyunsaturated fatty acids are important dietary components which mammais cannot synthesize de novo.
+The research, to be presented on the 29th of June 2009 at the Society for Experimental Biology Annual Meeting, has shown that mice fed for two weeks on a diet high in sunflower oil, which contains neš polyunsaturated fatty acids, ran on average 0.19m/s faster than mice fed a diet rich in linseed oil, which is high in n-3 tatty acids.

-This means that, over a 2 second sprint, a mease fed on a high n-6 fatty acid det would have a 0.4m advantage.
-This represents a 6.3% improvement which equals that achieved in the 100m world internationeer more than 75 years.
-For a meaner, or other small mammal, the would be significant in existicionary terms when excepting from a prediator or catching pray.
-"The results of the carriert shulp on mice suggest that moderate differences in detary n-6-3. polyamabasets faily acid esale can have a biologically meaningful effect on maximum numing speed", says Dr Christicyber Turbit who will be presenting the research.
+This means that, over a 2 second sprint, a mouse fed on a high n-6 fatty acid diet would have a 0.4m advantage.
+This represents a 6.3% improvement which equals that achieved in the 100m world records over more than 75 years.
+For a mouse, or other small mammal, this would be significant in evolutionary terms when escaping from a predator or catching prey.
+"The results of the current study on mice suggest that moderate differences in dietary n-6/m-3 polyunsaturated fatty acid intake can have a biologically meaningful effect on maximum running speed", says Dr Christopher Turbil who will be presenting the research.

-A previous study by the group, which looked at a range of mammal species, found that those with a materially high n-6 tatly acid content in their takehal muscles had a greater maximum numming speed.
-Continend, these two studies suggest that deta envirted in these fatty acids "could also affect the maximum (or burst), running speed of other writeinates including targets to these The application of this research to the performance of eiter athletes (specifically these in sports that involve short distance sprints, including cycling) is uncertain, but in my opinion certainly deserves some further attention? he says.
+A previous study by the group, which looked at a range of mammal species, found that those with a relatively high n-6 fatty acid content in their skeletal muscles had a greater maximum running speed.
+Combined, these two studies suggest that delse arriched in these fatty acids "could also affect the maximum (or burst) running speed of other vertebrates including humans" hays Dr Turlit.
+"The application of this research to the performance of elite athletes (specifically those in sports that involve short distance sprints, including cycling) is uncertain, but in my opinion certainly deserves some further attention" he says.